TRT monitoring blood test for testosterone therapy

 Learn moreAST (aspartate aminotransferase) is an enzyme found in the liver, heart, and muscle cells.
 Elevated levels may indicate liver damage, but because AST is present in multiple tissues, results are best interpreted alongside other liver markers such as ALT.

-Learn moreGGT (gamma-glutamyl transferase) is a liver and bile duct enzyme that serves as one of the most sensitive markers for hepatobiliary disorders.
-It is particularly responsive to alcohol consumption and may be elevated in bile duct obstruction, liver disease, and with certain medications.
+Learn moreGGT stands for gamma-glutamyltransferase.
+Gamma-glutamyltransferase (GGT) is a liver and bile duct enzyme considered one of the sensitive markers for liver and bile duct conditions.
+It responds strongly to alcohol use and may be raised in bile duct obstruction, liver disease or with certain medications.

 Learn moreLDL cholesterol, often referred to as "bad" cholesterol, is the fraction that can deposit in the walls of your blood vessels.
 Over time, this leads to atherosclerosis and increases the risk of heart attack or stroke.
 The desirable LDL level depends on your total cardiovascular risk profile — stricter targets apply for people with diabetes or a history of heart disease than for healthy individuals.